Martial Arts for Self-Defense or Fighting

 Most importantly, students are usually not conditioned mentally, physically or emotionally prepared for real street violence.
 Studying the martial arts will normally take about two years training four to six hours a week to become halfway proficient at defending herself.
 But most women do not have three nights a week to learn how to defend themselves.
 Women work, go to school, have kids to care for, and many other obligations to fulfill.

 If a woman does have the time, she will usually spend the majority of her training time practicing with other female students.
 A woman training with other women is unrealistic because she needs to learn how to defend herself against the size, strength, and speed of a man.
 But most male students who are serious about training, and not there to win dates with the female students, do not like to train with women because they cannot be as aggressive or as rough with a female training partner.
-Also most women cannot present themselves as a threatening adversary, thus failing to give her male partner a challenging workout and learning experience.
+Also most women cannot present themselves as a threatening adversary, thus fail to give her male partner a challenging workout and learning experience.
 He, too, is training to defend himself against a violent male assailant.

 The techniques taught in traditional martial arts classes may be ineffective because the training partner or instructor is not attacking at full speed and power.
 Realistically the techniques cannot be practiced in full force since that would defeat the purpose of training because everyone would become injured during practice.
 If a training partner who is playing the adversary role does not attack with a realistic intent to harm in class, he is doing his partner a grave disservice because his partner will believe they possess the necessary skills, which are untested skills.

 Traditionally, the martial arts have been designed from a man’s perspective of combat and do not properly train women how to defend themselves against the kinds of attacks women are commonly subjected.
 Males, who attack females, do not attack them the way they would attack a man.
+These males typically have an abusive personality.

 When a male attacks a female with the intention to rape, he will force her to the ground in order to forcibly control and position her in a variety of possible sexual positions to physically complete the assault.
 However, the major problem with studying the martial arts is the lack of emotional involvement in the training.
 Defending one’s self from a real attack is much more than trying to apply techniques practiced in class, especially when the assault is different from what they are accustomed to in class; panic sets in.
 Overall, studying the martial arts for self-defense is not ineffective for women seeking rape prevention.